Palma – Valencia

 The first ferry leaves Palma Port at approximately 10:00 and the last ferry leaves at approximately 23:58.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Palma to Valencia is with GNV in 7 hours and 15 minutes.
+The fastest ferry from Palma to Valencia is with Grandi Navi Veloci in 7 hours 15 minutes.

-The fastest ferries from Palma to Valencia usually cost approximately $112.
+The fastest ferries from Palma to Valencia usually cost around $96.14.

-You can take an overnight ferry on the Palma to Valencia route with Trasmed GLE.
+There are cabins available on ferries from Palma to Valencia with Trasmed GLE.

-You can book cabins on ferries that sail from Palma to Valencia with Trasmed GLE.
+Pets are allowed on ferries travelling from Palma to Valencia with Balearia.

-Yes, you can bring your car on the ferry from Palma to Valencia with GNV and Balearia.
+Yes, you can bring your car on the Palma to Valencia ferry with Balearia, Grandi Navi Veloci & Trasmed GLE.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Valencia ferry.